 Photodynamic therapy is an advanced treatment that combines the power of light energy with photosensitizing drugs to treat certain skin problems.
 Specifically, the treatment uses Levulan and blue light therapy to reverse sun damage and eliminate precancerous growths.

 Also known as aminolevulinic acid, Levulan occurs naturally in the body.
 Skin doctors administer it to treat rough, scaly patches known as actinic keratosis that can develop from years of sun exposure.
 The condition typically occurs on the face, ears, lips, scalp, neck, forearms, or back of the hands.

 Photodynamic therapy also incorporates the use of blue light therapy, which uses specific wavelengths of light to treat skin problems.
 Light travels in waves, and scientists measure these wavelengths in nanometers (nm).

 The wavelengths of visible light fall between 400 and 700 nm.
 Light of various wavelengths appears as specific colors.
 Light traveling in wavelengths of 625 nm to 740 nm appears red to the naked eye, for example, and blue light wavelengths measure 435 nm to 500 nm.

 At these wavelengths, light can cause specific effects on living organisms.
 Exposure to red light can stimulate the production of energy inside body cells, for example.
 Exposure to blue light can kill the bacteria that cause acne.
-Blue light can also selectively kill abnormal precancerous cells, like those cells that cause actinic keratoses and skin cancer.
+Blue light can also selectively kill abnormal precancerous cells, such as those cells that cause actinic keratoses and skin cancer.

 Blue light photodynamic therapy also treats a number of skin conditions, such as acne, vitiligo, psoriasis, and rosacea.
 When performed by a qualified skin doctor, the treatment is quick, pain-free, safe, and highly effective.
 Recovery is quick, so most patients can return to their normal activities within a day or two.